 Perhaps after consideration he thought it would be safe to go, so his absence — and his exceptionally late arrival next day, on Wednesday — could well be explained if, as we now suppose, he was some distance away.

 To reiterate what we have written in earlier posts: Jim Perrin was the first person Jac’s ‘Welsh’ sister had tried to telephone after she arrived at the hospital at 7 am. that Wednesday and discovered how gravely ill Jac had become.

-She had been offered the use of the staff office whilst telephoning and had continued, unsuccessfully, to try to reach him in between her calls to others which it was also necessary to make (and she was desperately trying to find Jac’s daughter): until, no longer wishing to be away from Jac’s side — the nurses had explained that she would not be rousing from the coma into which she had fallen and might die at any time — she accepted Jac’s ‘first love’s’ offer to continue her efforts to contact Jim Perrin.
+She had been offered the use of the staff office whilst telephoning and had continued, unsuccessfully, to try to reach him in between her calls to others which it was also necessary to make (and she was desperately trying to find Jac’s daughter): until, no longer wishing to be away from Jac’s side — the nurses had explained that she would not be rousing from the coma into which she had fallen and might die at any time — she accepted Jac’s ‘first love’s’ offer, he was in Ulverston in Cumbria, to continue her efforts to contact Jim Perrin.
 He also said that he would try to locate one of Jac’s sons and his girlfriend who were in South America.
 (This, amazingly, he managed to do… )

 It is noteworthy that everyone to whom the message had been given, those in Wales and including family members who travelled from as far as Cumbria, Yorkshire and Suffolk, arrived at Jac’s bedside before Jim Perrin — with the exception of her son who was in Argentina.
 Sadly, her eldest son was supply teaching in the North of England, we knew not where, and as he had switched off his phone while he was working we were unable to tell him until much later in the day.